Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 700 Gold
 - Long Sword

-**Rend**: Whenever you hit a creature with this weapon, you apply of grievous wounds to them.
+**Rend**: Whenever you hit a creature with this weapon, you apply grievous wounds to them.

 ---